xBeefyOreo/Space-Shooter-thingy_ClafeCheats/README.md

-# Space-Shooter-thingy_ClafeCheats
+# Space-Shooter-thingy_CliffyCheats
 # ONLY FOR EDUCATION PURPOSES
 My Cheat For 2D Space Shooter thingy.

 Instruction:

-1. Unpack 2D Space Shooter thingy_ClafeCheats.rar
+1. Unpack 2D Space Shooter thingy_CliffyCheats.rar
 2. Open Folder
 3. Open Space Shooter Thingy-Yamakyu-V1.0.1.exe
 4. Enjoy!

 Cheat Have:
 -
--FireRate (in development)
+-- Big FireRate

--if any enemy give you a damage game give you First 10000 HP and with another damage game give you +1 HP
+-- if any enemy give you a damage game give you First 10000 HP and with another damage game give you +1 HP

+-- slow enemies

+-- small ammount of enemies (not enough XD)

+-- Press "P" to Pause Game, Press "L" to UnPause Game!

 ***I Want to Add more Options!
 Follow my Cheat!***